armandossrecife/my_validation3/my_hypothesis_tests.md

 ## 3. Collect data.

-We will need to collect data on the **number of files** affected, the **number of lines of code changed**, and the **time to resolution** for both issues with architectural impact and issues with less architectural impact.
+We will need to collect data on the **number of files** affected, the **number of lines of code changed**, and the **time to resolution** for both issues with architectural impact and issues without architectural impact.

 ## 4. Calculate the test statistic and p-value.